 Step 1: Install Clip Layer App from Play Store

 Once you complete the installation of Clip Layer from Play Store you are required to change your Assist App to Clip Layer.

 On most of the Android Devices, Google Assist is the default Assist app.
 You have to select Clip Layer as default, assist app by tapping on assist app, and choosing Clip Layer.

 Step 2: Copy the Content and Use on other Apps

 Navigate to the page or content you want to copy.
 Hold down the Home button, till the Clip Layer interface appears.
 Touch the area/snip you want to copy.
 Now press Copy in the bottom left.

-You can either open any app, as in the example above, and paste it there or share it to other apps or save to Wunderlist as a Task.
-A direct E-Mail option is also provided by the app developers.
+You can either open any app, as in the example above and paste it there or share it with other apps or save to Wunderlist as a Task.
+A direct E-Mail option is also provided by app developers.

-The app is expected to streamline copying of text content across your social networks and apps, even if the native grabber has not given permission to do so.
+The app is expected to streamline the copy of text content across your social networks and apps, even if the native grabber has not given permission to do so.
 Steve Won, the developer of Clip Layer had previously developed Hub Keyboard in Microsoft’s Garage platform which, according to him had made him familiar with the coding process required and the formalities involved in app development.
-Steve’s previous product was to compose, while his latest product focuses on reproducing what already exists and sharing and reusing it.

-The app has a great potential to become an essential tool for more users if it can iron out a few issues.
+The app has great potential to become an essential tool for more users if it can iron out a few issues.
 The primary one being that the requirement to sacrifice Google Assist, which many users may not be willing to do right away.
-Secondly, the snip recognition will require improving in precision if it is to really replace the traditional grab method.
+Secondly, snip recognition will require improvements in precision if it is to really replace the traditional grab method.